International Space University: History

 In 1985, space enthusiasts Peter Diamandis, Todd Hawley, and Robert D. Richards created the Space Generation Foundation, with the aim of fostering a sense of identity for people born since the beginning of the space era.
 One of the ideas developed by the foundation was for a dedicated 'Space University', which gained the support of a number of well-known figures in the space field, including U.R.
 Rao, Harrison Schmitt, Burton Edelson, Gerard K. O'Neill, Hermann Oberth, and Arthur C. Clarke.

 The initiative was further developed and presented to the Advances in the Astronautical Sciences (AAS) meeting dedicated to Aerospace Century XXI in Boulder, Colorado in 1986.
 The following year, a three-day founding conference was convened at the Massachusetts Institute of Technology (MIT) from 10 to 12 April 1987; the dates were chosen to commemorate the first spaceflight of Yuri Gagarin (12 April 1961).

-With the addition of a fourth founder, Christopher D. Mau, a Cambridge venture capitalist, work to establish the ISU began in earnest.
 The founding conference culminated in the formal creation of the International Space University, established as a 501(c)(3) non-profit educational organization in Massachusetts.
 The first ISU Summer Session Program (SSP) took place at MIT from 20 June to 20 August 1988, with the support of major space agencies.
-An article published on 5 July 1988 in the Christian Science Monitor introduced the four founders and their venture.
-The first international participants in the summer session were ceremonially led by the four founders in a walk across the Charles River from MIT in Cambridge to Boston.
-The artwork for the first brochure was made by Pat Rawlings, and is still in use today.
+The first international participants in the summer session were ceremonially led by the founders in a walk across the Charles River from MIT in Cambridge to Boston.
+The artwork for the first brochure was made by Pat Rawlings.
 The original offices of the ISU were in a Victorian townhouse overlooking Kenmore Square in Boston.